Interoute/Libcloud-and-VDC/README.md

 #1.
 Introduction

 This repository contains sample scripts which illustrate how [Apache Libcloud](http://libcloud.apache.org/) can be used to perform basic operations on [Interoute's Virtual Data Centre](http://cloudstore.interoute.com/main/WhatInterouteVDC) cloud platform.
-For example, creating virtual machines ('nodes' in Libcloud terminology) and networks, assigning a public IP address to a virtual machine, applying port forwarding rules and bootstrapping (running commands to install software and configure the machine) on a newly-deployed virtual machine.
+For example, creating virtual machines ('nodes' in Libcloud terminology) and networks, assigning a public IP address to a virtual machine, applying port forwarding rules, and bootstrapping (running some initial commands to install software and configure the machine) a newly-deployed virtual machine.

 The [CLOUDSTACK driver](https://libcloud.readthedocs.org/en/latest/compute/drivers/cloudstack.html) for Libcloud is used, which is compatible with the [Virtual Data Centre API](http://cloudstore.interoute.com/main/knowledge-centre/library/vdc-api-introduction-api).

 #2.
 Prerequisites

-Python 2.5+ should be installed.
+Python 2.5 or later should be installed.

 You should install the Python installer program, pip. ([Install pip](https://pip.pypa.io/en/latest/installing.html))

 #3.
 Installation

-Type in terminal / command prompt:
+Type in the terminal/command prompt:

 `pip install apache-libcloud`